Instacart shoppers plan a series of actions in protest of company’s wage practices – TechCrunch

 “When we did the walk-off, that required people to take off several days from work,” Sarah said.
 “We don’t want people to miss out on money so we’re doing something that will take less time.”

-So far, more than 300 workers have signed up to participate in the seven days of action.
+So far, more than 300 workers have signed up to participate in the six days of action.
 This upcoming action follows years’ worth of protesting.
 Back in 2016, Instacart removed the option to tip in favor of guaranteeing its workers higher delivery commissions.
 About a month later, following pressure from its workers, the company reintroduced tipping.
 Then, in April 2018, Instacart began suggesting a 5% default tip and reduced its service fee from a 10% waivable fee to a 5% fixed fee.

 Instacart has previously said it’s committed to providing its shoppers with an earnings structure that offers upfront pay and guaranteed minimums.